bnf/nginx_cache/README.rst

         try_files $uri $uri/ /index.php$is_args$args;
     }

-Make sure you have the right timezone set, or the cache may invalidate to late.
+Make sure you have the right timezone set, or the cache may invalidate too late.
-(Though that applied to TYPO3 Core as well). /etc/php.ini:
+(Though that applies to TYPO3 Core as well). /etc/php.ini:

 .. code-block:: ini

     date.timezone = "Europe/Berlin"

 Advantages over nc_staticfilecache